anvetsu/reo/docs/recip.md

 ; [0b 1b 0b 1b 1b 1b]
 ```

-The select function (`sel`) filters a list by masking it using a sequence of boolean values:
+The select function (`sel`) filters a sequence by masking it using a sequence of boolean values:

 ```rust
 ? sel(xs > 40, xs)